Harvey Weinstein’s L.A. Rape Trial Is Already a Horror Show

 Prosecutors say Weinstein referred that day to “a list of A-List actresses whose careers he supposedly made, and his voice moved from pleading to aggressive and demanding” before he forced her onto the bed and forcibly raped her.

 “She couldn’t get any words out because of her fear,” Thompson said about the alleged attack in Weinstein’s hotel suite, which she believed would be a business meeting to “discuss her career.”
-Thompson said that during the assault, Weinstein told her to “relax [because] this is going to make her feel better.”
+Thompson said that during the assault, which was detailed for the first time in court Monday, Weinstein told her to “relax [because] this is going to make her feel better.”

 Lauren Young, who testified in the New York trial that convicted Weinstein of rape and sexual assault, has also been identified as one of the Jane Does who will take the stand in the new case.
 She previously testified that in February 2013, when she was 23 years old, Weinstein trapped her in a Beverly Hills hotel room before he groped her and masturbated on the floor.